 Disable image previews in your email.
 Viruses can be hidden in these images, and will automatically download as soon as the image is viewed.

 Never click on online ads promising free giveaways, viral videos, or subscription enrollments (this is especially prevalent on social media websites like Facebook)

-Never download any software that claims to scan your computer’s registry and fix errors (such as TurboPC).
+Never download any software that claims to scan your computer’s registry and fix errors.
 These are often just viruses in disguise.

 Don’t download illegal content, such as pirated movies or music.
 Sure, you might get a recent blockbuster for free, but you could be welcoming viruses into your computer.

 Don’t use the same password across all of your online accounts, and update them often.

-As long as you follow all of these tips, you should be able to obtain high-quality anti-virus software for free, so that you can enjoy your online experience without worrying about viruses and other types of malware.
-And in addition to the protection provided by your software, you’ll be able to surf smarter and proactively avoid viruses.
+As long as you follow these tips and use high-quality anti-virus software, you can enjoy your online experience without worrying about viruses and other types of malware.